rafyc/monty/README.md

 **Usage :**

-monty file : where file is the path to the file containing Monty byte code<br>
+- monty file : where file is the path to the file containing Monty byte code<br>
-If the user does not give any file or more than one argument to your program, print the error message USAGE: monty file, followed by a new line, and exit with the status EXIT_FAILURE.<br>
+- If the user does not give any file or more than one argument to your program, print the error message USAGE: monty file, followed by a new line, and exit with the status EXIT_FAILURE.<br>
-If, for any reason, it’s not possible to open the file, print the error message Error: Can't open file <file>, followed by a new line, and exit with the status EXIT_FAILURE where <file> is the name of the file<br>
+- If, for any reason, it’s not possible to open the file, print the error message Error: Can't open file <file>, followed by a new line, and exit with the status EXIT_FAILURE<br>
+  where <file> is the name of the file<br>
-If the file contains an invalid instruction, print the error message L<line_number>: unknown instruction <opcode>, followed by a new line, and exit with the status EXIT_FAILURE where is the line number where the instruction appears.<br>
+- If the file contains an invalid instruction, print the error message L<line_number>: unknown instruction <opcode>, followed by a new line, and exit with the status EXIT_FAILURE<br>
+  where is the line number where the instruction appears.<br>
   Line numbers always start at 1<br>
-The monty program runs the bytecodes line by line and stop if either: it executed properly every line of the file it finds an error in the file an error occured<br>
+- The monty program runs the bytecodes line by line and stop if either:<br>
+  it executed properly every line of the file<br>
+  it finds an error in the file an error occured<br>
-If you can’t malloc anymore, print the error message Error: malloc failed, followed by a new line, and exit with status EXIT_FAILURE.<br>
+- If you can’t malloc anymore, print the error message Error: malloc failed, followed by a new line, and exit with status EXIT_FAILURE.<br>
-You have to use malloc and free and are not allowed to use any other function from man malloc (realloc, calloc, …)<br>
+- You have to use malloc and free and are not allowed to use any other function from man malloc (realloc, calloc, …)<br>

 ---